fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> By the way.
+I actually have a question: How many programming languages are you proficient in (like being able to build something useful in them, like a page, a game, a whole app or a malware :P et cetera.
+I don't mean being a master of thsoe languages and knowing every library and feature, but having enough skills to use it in your work or in your private projects )?
+And how many years did it take to reach that level (per language)?

 > I’ve noticed that it’s hard to find people who enjoy coding outside of work.
 I understand people don’t feel like coding 24/7 but it’s kind of hard to find others who are as passionate as I am.
 Do you have this problem as well ?

 > Hi Fredrik, very nice insight, thank  you.
 I saw the benefits of using TS too, although sometimes I got troubles with type errors when dealing with third-party libraries...